Skip to main content

 Fundamentals

 Have you ever found yourself feeling inexplicably tired, despite adequate rest?
-Perhaps your energy levels fluctuate wildly, or your seems to resist your best efforts, even with consistent diet and exercise.
+Perhaps your energy levels fluctuate wildly, or your body composition seems to resist your best efforts, even with consistent diet and exercise.
 These experiences are not simply signs of aging or a lack of willpower; they often point to subtle, yet significant, shifts within your body’s intricate internal messaging system.

 Your body communicates through a complex network of chemical messengers, and when these signals become distorted, the effects can ripple across every aspect of your well-being.